dailystory/docs/articles/changelog/2020/september.md

 * Bug with how birthday was handled in RhinoFit sync
 * Bug Value cannot be null or empty.
 Parameter name: linkText
 * Bug An item with the same key has already been added.
+* Bug import should validate dsid and mobile phone too

 ## September 17, 2020
 * Bug with copy popup not setting id correctly